-There are currently two UK Covid-19 vaccine trials, but it is anticipated there will be more – potentially up to 12.
 It is essential that the effectiveness of vaccines are tested through regulated clinical trials in the UK before they can be made available for general use.
-Clinical trials require volunteers and recruiting volunteers to participate in clinical trials can be time consuming.
+Clinical trials require volunteers, and recruiting volunteers to participate in clinical trials can be time consuming.

 Each clinical trial has different criteria which participants may need to meet and they are carried out in different locations across the country.
-Recruiting volunteers involves a range of different activities, including local advertising and in some cases obtaining data about individuals who may be suitable for a trial without their consent through eg support from the Confidentiality Advisory Group under section 251 of the National Health Services Act 2006 in England and Wales.
+Recruiting volunteers involves a range of different activities, including local advertising and in some cases obtaining data about individuals who may be suitable for a trial without their consent through, for example, support from the Confidentiality Advisory Group under section 251 of the National Health Services Act 2006 in England and Wales.